EclairM-f/sta141b-final3/README.md

 # sta141b-final3
+It is a holiday calculator.
+The API works slow, so if the page do not have a response, try to refresh several times until it show the correct output.
+Sometimes if you change the search condition (especially on tab 1), the output doesn't change.
+Try refresh your browser.

 This app has three main functions:

 1. search for all holidays in a certain time period(month or year).